JukaiNLP/en-dict/README.md

-# en-morph
+# en-dict

-This is a morphological dictionary in English.
+This is a word dictionary in English.
-Most of entries are automatically collected from Wiktionary.
+Most of entries are automatically collected from Wiktionary and online websites.

 ## Format
 ```